NewsLocal NewsCollier County

 Posted

-On August 17, 2025, a woman was bitten on the leg and arm by an alligator while hiking in Collier County, according to the Florida Fish and Wildlife Conservation Commission (FWC).
+COLLIER COUNTY, Fla. — On Sunday, August 17, a woman was bitten on the leg and arm by an alligator while hiking in Collier County on Shady Hollow Boulevard, according to the Florida Fish and Wildlife Conservation Commission.

-Serious injuries from alligator bites are rare in Florida, but the FWC says public safety remains its top priority.
+Serious injuries from alligator bites are rare in Florida, but the FWC noted that public safety remains its top priority.
 The agency manages the Statewide Nuisance Alligator Program (SNAP), which uses trained trappers to remove alligators believed to pose a threat to people, pets, or property.

 The FWC also reminds the public of key safety precautions when near bodies of water: